Demystifying .NET Framework – A Robust Development Platform by Microsoft

 Decoding .NET Framework

-So, what is the .net framework?
+So, what is the .Net framework?
 Fundamentally, the .NET Framework provides an extensive toolkit, including libraries, tools, and interfaces to construct applications.
 Unveiled in 2002 by Microsoft, it aims to simplify building apps and promote cross-platform operability.

 Specifically, .NET development outsourcing furnishes the basis to develop varied solutions from desktop programs, web services, and mobile applications to games.
 It consists of runtime machinery, class library, and development utilities, all engineered to streamline coding and elevate performance.